olleharstedt/olleharstedt.github.io/_posts/2017-01-12-typestate-in-fstar.markdown

 In this way you can choose which part of your program you want to prove, and how much.

-{% include exercise.html text="Can you write a function that is guaranteed to only return prime numbers?
+{% include tip.html icon="pencil" text="Can you write a function that is guaranteed to only return prime numbers?
 Tip: It's possible to use functions in the refinement clause, as long as they are total." %}

 ### Refinement types

 [Refinement types](https://en.wikipedia.org/wiki/Refinement_(computing)#Refinement_types) (also in the [turorial](https://www.fstar-lang.org/tutorial/tutorial.html#sec-refinement-types)) is a way to say that a type is not only an integer or a string, but an integer withint a certain interval or a string of a certain length.
-More exact, it defines a [predicate](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic)) for a type.
+To be more precise, it defines a [predicate](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic)) for a type.
 We saw this in the return type above for the function `add`, using the notation `{}` after a type.
 A common example of refinement types is the definition of the natural numbers, `n:int{n >= 0}`, but any other properties are indeed possible, e.g. files that are open or closed, as we will see below.

 ### Effect types with pre- and post-conditions

 F\* has a system of effects using monads.
-The effect we are interested here is the `STATE` effect, used for proving stateful computations that writes and reads to the heap.
+The effect we are interested in here is the `STATE` effect, used for proving stateful computations that writes and reads to the heap.
 Proving is done by writing pre- and post-conditions:

 ```ocaml
 ST unit